PhD in Global Leadership and Change

 All applicants are required to submit scores from the GRE or GMAT exams.
 This includes the general test; verbal, quantitative, and analytical writing sections.
 We take a holistic approach to reviewing applications, including standardized test scores.
 We do not adhere to a strict minimum score for any exam.
 Admission decisions are based on an applicant's potential for success in our program.

 Applicants may submit a GRE Waiver Request which will be reviewed by the PhD admission committee.

 Our institutional code for the GRE is 4326.

 When does the program start?

-This program begins with a Community-Building Workshop and Orientation in August.
+The PhD in Leadership and Change program begins with a Community-Building Workshop and Orientation in August.
 Classes start mid-September, which will be face-to-face at our West Los Angeles Graduate Campus.